cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Write **BELOW** The Headers and **ABOVE** The comments else it may not be viewable. -->

-# Document the changes in your pull request.
+# About the pull request

 <!-- Remove this text and explain what the purpose of your PR is.